 Received the Virginia State Bar Young Lawyers Conference Distinguished Service Award for pro bono services to Virginia's first responders (fire, police, and other emergency personnel)

-Regular speaker on employment law topics, including related to the #metoo movement and recent continuing legal education presentations such as "Social Media in the Workplace: Employer Interests vs. Employee Rights," "FLSA Update: Overtime and Other Developments in the Workplace," "Essential Components and Practical Drafting Tips for Employee Handbooks," "Implementing Global IP Solutions," and "Pre-litigation EEO Investigations"
+Regular speaker on employment law topics, including related to COVID-19, pay equity, trade secrets and restrictive covenants, the #metoo movement and recent continuing legal education presentations such as "Social Media in the Workplace: Employer Interests vs. Employee Rights," "FLSA Update: Overtime and Other Developments in the Workplace," "Essential Components and Practical Drafting Tips for Employee Handbooks," "Implementing Global IP Solutions," and "Pre-litigation EEO Investigations"

 Member, Employment Law Section of the American Bar Association